Balanced scoring carries Pacers past short-handed Grizzlies

 Jaren Jackson Jr. led Memphis with a season-high 31 points.
 Solomon Hill moved into the starting lineup and added 22, also a season best.
 Dillon Brooks finished with 19 on 7-of-16 shooting.

-The Grizzlies were short-handed as five players – all key parts of the rotation – sat out with various ailments.
-That left reserves to try and play with any kind of rhythm.
+The Grizzlies were short-handed as four players – all key parts of the rotation – sat out with various ailments.
+That left the reserves trying to play with any kind of rhythm.

+For the most part it was unsuccessful, but first-year Memphis coach Taylor Jenkins said he was still proud of the effort, adding “there’s no excuses.”

+“We could have come out super flat,” Jenkins said.
+“I know our offense wasn’t where it could have been, missing some shots, layups, 3s, but we competed.”

 TIP-INS

 Pacers: Defeated Memphis 126-114 last Monday. … Sabonis has reached double figures in all 18 games he’s played this season.
-He also recorded his 15th double-double of the season. .
+He also had 14 rebounds in his 15th double-double of the season. … T.J.
 Warren was held to 14 points, all in the first half.
 He had at least 23 in three of his previous four games.

 Grizzlies: Played without both their first-round rookies.
 G Ja Morant is nursing a sore back sustained in last Monday’s loss at Indiana, and F Brandon Clarke is dealing with left hip soreness.
 Meanwhile, forward Kyle Anderson also sat out with right heel soreness.
-C Jonas Valanciunas was out with an illness. .
-Tyus Jones started in Morant’s place, and Hill replace Valanciunas .
+C Jonas Valančiūnas was out with an illness. … Tyus Jones started in Morant’s place, and Hill replaced Valančiūnas.
+It was Hill’s first start of the season.

 UP NEXT